ravikiranrao/EEG-Parkinson/README.md

-Automated Parkinson’s Disease Detection and Affective Analysis from Emotional EEG Signals
+Exploring EEG-based Affective Analysis \& Detection of Parkinson's Disease
 =================================

 This is the official GitHub repository for the paper "Automated Parkinson’s Disease Detection and Affective Analysis